NexPlayer/Android-SDK/advanced.md

 This enumeration sets the text display and background colors of CEA 608 closed captions.

-Each color option has an ARGB hexacode associated with the foreground color or background color of the caption to be displayed, as well as a unique value to be used to identify which color is to be selected.
+Each color option has an ARGB hex code associated with the foreground color or background color of the caption to be displayed, as well as a unique value to be used to identify which color is to be selected.

-#### static CaptionColor fromValue (int value) [static]
+#### static CaptionColor fromValue (int value)

 This gets the caption color to be used with CEA 608 closed captions in FULL mode from the integer value.